 Know your rightsIn the UK it is legal for you to breastfeed almost anywhere you like unless it's against their policy (like a men's club for instance).
 A toilet or baby changing area are sometimes offered as a nursing area but these are not suitable for feeding your baby as they are unhygienic and full of lingering faeces germs which you and baby should not be exposed to.
 For a breakdown of legal advice for nursing in public, follow this link.
 Its also details what to do in the event of receiving criticism.

-Latching on & off are the key moments when you are likely to expose most flesh and breast whilst nursing your baby.
+Latching on & offLatching on & off are the key moments when you are likely to expose most flesh and breast whilst nursing your baby.
 If you are self conscious about this, angle away from onlookers or shield behind a friend or the edge of a scarf/cardigan whilst you latch on or off.
 Once baby is feeding well at the breast, there’s usually little flesh exposed and looks more like a baby having a cuddle.

 Practice in the mirrorSit down at home in front of a mirror and practice breastfeeding your baby to see for yourself how much flesh is actually on show and which tops suit you and your baby best.
 If you’re feeling self conscious, take a few extra moments to practice latching on and off discretely.
 Follow this link for more advice on establishing a good latch.

 Find the right clothingNursing clothes like ours are specifically designed to keep your post natal tummy covered whilst offering access to feed your baby discreetly via hidden nursing openings.
 If you’re feeling self conscious, you will find that nursing wear minimises ‘exposure’ and will boost your confidence to breastfeed in public.
 There are now many flattering and easy to wear styles available to choose from which you can style to stay on trend.
 Our Pinterest boards and Blogs are full of easy styling ideas to keep you looking on trend.